hpc-carpentry/hpc-python/_episodes/06-performance.md

 We'll quickly cover a number of common performance optimizations in Python.
-Most of these things deal with heavy-duty number crunching, and not all have examples (was a bit pressed for time when writing these lessons).
+Most of these things deal with heavy-duty number crunching, and not all have examples.

 ## Use optimized libraries like Numpy wherever possible